psgrover2010/parry-blog/_drafts/schönbrunn-palace-in-vienna-austria--indeed-you-are-as-pretty-as-a-picture.md

 &nbsp;

 You will get the tickets for next tour which will start in another hour & so hence you will get few more minuets before you go in.
 There is a beautiful view on the back side of palace in case you want to explore before your tour starts.
-Bags can be stored at tour entrance & you can carry baby stroller in as palace is very much wheelchair accessible.
+After purchasing a tickets, bags can be stored at tour entrance & you can carry baby stroller in as palace is very much wheelchair accessible.

 Photo